Pawventures

 Frontier$99$75

-Annual cost impact: A traveler who flies 4 round-trip domestic trips per year with a small in-cabin dog pays approximately $1,000/year in airline pet fees alone.
+Annual cost impact: A traveler who flies 4 round-trip domestic trips per year with a small in-cabin dog pays approximately $950-$1,000 per year in airline pet fees alone.
+See our airline pet policies comparison for carrier-by-carrier rules and weight limits.

 2. Hotel Pet Fees

-Hotel pet fees in 2026 vary dramatically by brand and property.
-Here is the current landscape:
+Hotel pet fees in 2026 vary dramatically by brand and property:

 Hotel CategoryTypical Pet FeeNotes